TheGreatMcPain/gentoo-mingw-toolchain-installer/README.md

 Unfortunatly for Gentoo users getting a working Mingw64 cross-compiler with pthread support is a pretty complex process.
 This script will try to help make this process a little easier.

-The script will do the following.
+### The script will do the following.

-* Remove files that were previously created by this script.
+* Remove files that were previously created by this script.\
+  (Files that could cause crossdev to fail.)

+* Download binutils 2.34 patch if creating an unstable toolchain.

-* Use crossdev to create stable versions of the x86\_64-w64-mingw32, and i686-w64-mingw32 toolchains.
+* Use crossdev to create x86\_64-w64-mingw32, and i686-w64-mingw32 toolchains.

 * Add pthread, and dwarf2, EXTRA\_ECONF options to /etc/portage/env.